RicoNoSuave/riconosuave.github.io/project1.md

 ## How to compile and run the program

-How to compile and run the project:

-Make sure you have the Java Development Kit on your device, then run the following:
+To compile and run the program, make sure you have the Java Development Kit installed on your device, then run the following:

 ```bash
 cd ./Calendar;
 javac *;
 java CLI;
 ```

-Alternatively, load the code into your preferred Java Development Environment and run!

 ## UI Design